Upcoming Events

-Introductory Course – in three parts The next introductory course of six sessions starts on Thursday, February 5, from 5:00 p.m. to 6:30 p.m.
-After these first six sessions, there is the option to continue with a second and third series of six sessions.
-Each series shifts the focus from 1) learning to meditate, to 2) becoming acquainted with zen concepts, to 3) appreciating daily life from the enlightening perspective of the bodhisattva.
+Introductory courses are in three parts.
+The third and last part of six sessions starts on May 7 from 5:00 p.m. to 6:30 p.m.
+Each series (of six sessions) shifts the focus from 1) learning to meditate, to 2) becoming acquainted with zen concepts, to 3) appreciating daily life from the enlightening perspective of the bodhisattva.
 All sessions combine guided meditations with zazen and the study of short zen texts.
 Each time there is ample opportunity for questions and answers.
 You will receive assignments to practice at home.
 For each subsequent series of six sessions re-registering is required.

 Living Zen The Zen Boat cherishes an informal style of practice, inspired by the Three Treasures – the insight of Buddha – the wisdom of Dharma – and the harmony of Sangha.
 Those Three Treasures are maintained and practised using the Four Training Elements as developed at Zen River Temple, which are: